noah-hein/mazeGPT/README.md

 #### Disclaimers
 Does some maze generation and stuff.
 Working on this because I'm bored.
 All this thing knows is mazes.
 By no means am I a master of machine learning.
-Hugging face and OpenAI are the ones to thank here.
+Hugging face and OpenAI are the ones to thank.
+They are doing the heaving lifting here.

 |                                    |                                |
 |:----------------------------------:|:------------------------------:|